HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Weeping Fig

-If you're looking for a calming and tranquil houseplant, then the Weeping Fig (Ficus Benjamina) could be the one.
+If you're looking for a calming and tranquil houseplant, then the Weeping Fig (Ficus benjamina) could be the one.
 The main stems are fairly skinny but the numerous leaves droop a little, giving a very relaxed or "weeping" look.

 It's a true foliage plant, and if that appeals to you in your design, it will be perfect for helping to soften hard lines created from square or angular furniture.